top of page

 The two main changes are as follows:

-The government fluoridates the water in many areas.
+The government fluoridates water in many areas.
 The study did not conclude that ingesting fluoride is harmful.
 Fluoridated water is used as an affordable method to control dental decay because it topically contacts the teeth, and is dramatically effective.

 Some are concerned with fluoride competing with iodine in the thyroid gland.
-To date, the majority of reseachers have not yet seen this or other potential issues as a reason not to use fluoride.
+To date, the majority of researchers have not yet seen this or other potential issues as a reason not to use fluoride.
 If you don't want to ingest fluoridated water in your area as a precaution, you may want to filter it out with reverse osmosis, or drink bottled water.

 Bacteria form destructive plaque on everyone's teeth daily.
 When the bacteria have multiplied, they are able to clump together in a sticky mass (the plaque), such as along the protective gumline areas.
 Their acidic waste is contained against your tooth where fluids cannot break through the sticky plaque to dilute it.
 The acids start binding and removing the Calcium Phosphate mineral from the crystaline structures making up the mineral portion of the teeth.
 Tooth deminerialization proceeds.